PrefectHQ/prefect/docs/concepts/infrastructure.md

 Prefect agents rely on Docker images for executing flow runs using `DockerContainer` or `KubernetesJob` infrastructure.
 If you do not specify an image, we will use a Prefect image tag that matches your local Prefect and Python versions.
-If you are building your own image, you may find it useful to use one of the Prefect images as a base.
+If you are [building your own image](#building-your-own-image), you may find it useful to use one of the Prefect images as a base.

+### Image tags

 When a release is published, images are built for all of Prefect's supported Python versions.
 These images are tagged to identify the combination of Prefect and Python versions contained.